Interdepartmental Program in Neuroscience

 - Wider choice of mentors than is available in a conventional department- or program/institute-based program

-- Program has prestigious NIH T32 Jointly Sponsored Neuroscience Training grant (Mary Lucero, PI; Funding period July 2006-June 2016)
+- In the renewal process of NIH T32 Jointly Sponsored Neuroscience Training grant (Richard Dorsky, PI; Funding period July 2006-June 2016)

 - Students organize the Brain Awareness Week public/school outreach events each year in the Salt Lake Valley with outreach to ~1000 students/year.

 - Average time to degree is 6.0 years